Codebar student Claire Connachan explains why the free Edinburgh and Glasgow workshops are ideal for those new to coding.

 Codebar is free to attend, and the ethos of the meetup is to support people who are underrepresented in the technology sector.
 Women, people from BAME communities, and people from the LGBTQIA community are especially welcome to attend the monthly event.

 The format is simple and really welcoming.
-The meetup is once a month at CodeClan in Edinburgh’s city centre.
+The meetup is once a month at CodeClan in Edinburgh’s city centre (with the Glasgow event taking place at Clockwise).
 After a half hour of chat, beer and pizza (thanks to sponsors Cultivate, CodeClan and Administrate), attendees give a quick intro about themselves and their coding.

 — codebar Edinburgh (@codebarEd) September 13, 2017